learned-hands/mapping_aid/README.md

 # NSMIv2 Mapping Aid
-This code powers a tool to help folks create mappings between NMSIv2 and existing taxonomies.
-It fuels a custom Google Sheets function, `NSMI_MATCH()`, you can use to help find matches between your own taxonomy names and descriptions.
+This code powers a tool to help folks create mappings between [NSMIv2](http://taxonomy.legal/) and existing taxonomies.
+It fuels a custom Google Sheets function, `NSMI_MATCH()`, you can use to help find matches between any set of taxonomy names and descriptions and those in in NSMIv2.

 ## Here's how it works.